Llorx/custom-require/README.md

 ```
 Custom Require will be only able to track modules loaded after it has been required for the first time, so is recommendable to require it at the top of the entry-point file.
 Is not needed to add it to each file.
 Only at the entry-point.

 NOTE: Custom Require will start tracking right after requiring it.
-Is not necessary to immediatly create an instance.
+Is not necessary to immediately create an instance.